 1.Parallel HTTP requests take longer to connect the browser and the remote web server.
 So, reduce them as much as possible.

 2.Too many high-resolution visuals can slow down your website’s performance.
-So, optimize image size, use JPEG for colorful images, and PNG for simpler graphics.
+So, optimize image size, use a graphic maker, use JPEG for colorful images, and PNG for simpler graphics.

 3.Upgrade your server hardware to have more memory.